carbon-language/carbon-lang/docs/project/code_review.md

 what the reviewer knows or why they made the comment.
 Instead, focus on surfacing explicitly your perspective on the issue.

-These part of a review will often be a discussion and may need to iterate a few times.
+These parts of a review will often be a discussion and may need to iterate a few times.
 That isn't intrinsically bad, but try to make sure that it doesn't result in reiterating positions or repeating things.
 Make sure the discussion is _progressing_ towards deeper understanding and recognize when you reach an impasse or conflict and shift strategy to
 [resolve that](#resolving-an-impasse-or-conflict).
 It is also useful to avoid long delays between these iterations.
-Try hopping into a real-time chat or a video chat where useful to avoid too mayn multi-hour (or potentially day) round trips as that can delay reviews significantly.
+Try hopping into a real-time chat or a video chat where useful to avoid too many multi-hour -- or multi-day -- round trips, as that can delay reviews significantly.

 ## Code reviewer guide

-The specific goal for a particular review should always be to ensure that the overal health of the code, repository, and/or project improves over time.
-This requires that contributions _make progress_ -- otherwise nothing can improve.
+The specific goal for a particular review should always be to ensure that the overall health of the code, repository, and/or project improves over time.
+This requires that contributions _make progress_ -- otherwise, nothing can improve.
 However, the review should ensure that quality of changes does not cause the health of the project to decrease over time.